adityaagg4689/AlgoViz/README.md

 ## 🛠️ Technology Stack

 ### **Frontend**
-- ⚛️ React 18 with TypeScript
+- ⚛️ React 18 with JavaScript
 - 🎨 Tailwind CSS for styling
 - 🌀 Framer Motion for animations
 - 📊 Chart.js for data visualization